fablabbrighton/hello328p/README.md

 Where we diverge from the Satshakit process is that our connections are simpler.
 If you're using a FabISP, simply connect the ribbon cable to the ISP on both boards. the GND pin on the ISP heder is marked with a G.

-T program with an FTDI cable, simply connect to the header labelled FTDI.
+To program with an FTDI cable, simply connect to the header labelled FTDI.
 Again, the GND pin is marked with a G.

 Returning to the original instructions: